twolfson/if-i-were-to-build-a-startup-web-app/docs/database.md

 ## Description
 A database in the context of a web app is service/system that stores data for users interact with.

 For the sake of this discussion, I'll be interchanging **relational** with **SQL** and **non-relational** with **NoSQL** freely.
-I don't believe there's any distinction really, but I could be wrong here.
+I don't believe there's distinctions respectively, but I could be wrong here.

-NoSQL is more prevalent to describe its type of systems, whereas relational and SQL are seen equally as much.

-[NoSQL](https://en.wikipedia.org/wiki/NoSQL) encompasses many database types with different data structures:
+[Non-relational/NoSQL](https://en.wikipedia.org/wiki/NoSQL) encompasses many database types with different data structures:
 - Key-value, like Redis and Memcached
 - Document, like MongoDB
 - and pretty much anything else that's not tabular with relationships between them

-[Relational](https://en.wikipedia.org/wiki/Relational_database) is strictly tables and relationships between them (e.g. MySQL, PostgreSQL).
+[Relational/SQL](https://en.wikipedia.org/wiki/Relational_database) is strictly tables and relationships between them (e.g. MySQL, PostgreSQL).

 ## Comparison
 |               Name               | Non-trivial previous experience? |                  Description                   |                                                                                                                                                                                                                                                                                                                               Notes                                                                                                                                                                                                                                                                                                                                |